christopheradams/is-art-weave/README.md

 *Is Art* is a smart contract and distributed application on the [Arweave] network.
-It is an adaptation of [Rhea Myers]'s original work of the same name on the Ethereum network.
+It is an adaptation of [Rhea Myers]'s original work of the same name for Ethereum.

 *Is Art* is a minimal, interactive artistic statement.
 A single transaction can toggle the work's self-definition as *art* or *not